JamesHMcKay/n_body_simulation/README.md

-# n_body_simulation
+# N-body simulation

+**This is a work in progress**

-N body simulation using CUDA for computation and OpenGL for visualisation.
+N-body simulation using CUDA for computation and OpenGL for visualisation.

 Built and tested on Ubuntu 20.04.1 with Cuda compilation tools, release 10.1, and a GTX 1060 GPU.